cstim240/goldfishProgramming/src/content/blog/markdown-style-guide.md

 An **API** stands for _Application Programming Interface_ and it's essentially code that allows the front-end to interact with the backend to get data or enable some kind of functionality.
 <br/>

 Okay, now that we sort of know what we want to build our blog with, which technologies do we go with?
-With our current net worth of -$2.00 in Canadian pesos, we can’t exactly afford those fancy paid tools so we add another criteria to our search, it has to be free!
+With our current net worth of -$2.00, we can’t exactly afford those fancy paid tools so we add another criteria to our search, it has to be free!
 It also has to be somewhat approachable as a novice web developer — at this point of writing I have some experience in front-end projects involving Javascript and React, alongside some Java API programming.

 ~For now, I’ve chosen Gatsby — a React-based framework which will give us the foundation for our front-end portion of the website.
 It will generate code for me which is what the users see.
 To set it up, simply follow the instructions on here, it involves installing some applications: